 It is important to keep good financial records and organize your health and insurance information so you can spot any possible problems as soon as possible.
 Make certain that the medical care you received matches up properly with the medical insurance claims you have filed.

 Take care of your financial and health information so you can remain healthy as well as prosperous.
 Identity theft can also be found in the medical and healthcare sectors.
 It is not just a problem with your financial life.
-But, taking proactive steps to care and safeguard your information can help prevent a case of medical identity theft.
+But, taking proactive steps to care and safeguard your information can help prevent identity theft.